raid-teams/raid-teams/README.md

 NOTE: *All times are in the Central Timezone*

-## Restart Schedule
+## Region Reset Schedule

 Time | Name | Details
 :---: | :---: | ---
-Mon-Fri 3am | Nightly Restart | Non-team regions are wiped to restore all POIs and discourage non-team building; bandits have no homes
+Mon-Fri 3am | Nightly Reset | Non-team regions are wiped to restore all POIs and discourage non-team building; bandits have no homes
-Fri&Sun 7pm | Switch Restart | Non-team regions are still wiped, but phases are also swapped and certain mods may be enabled/disabled
+Fri&Sun 7pm | Switch Reset | Non-team regions are still wiped, but phases are also swapped and certain mods may be enabled/disabled

 NOTE: *All times are in the Central Timezone*